gaurang1123/WebDev-Baceknd-Notes/06_React/README.md

 const {register,handleSubmit,formState:{error, isSubmitting}} = useForm();
 ```

-no we can use them in our form
+now we can use them in our form.

 #### register:-
 It is use to register our form elements (input, select...) so that react-hook-form can track changes in it.
 in this we pass a name and fields which help us to set constraints on our input.
-register(name,fields);
+i.e register(name,fields);
 we need to spread our register() in input.
 i.e
 ```javascript